-- About this, there’s much for us to say that’s hard to explain, since you have become dull in hearing.
+- About this, there’s much for us to say that’s hard to explain since you have become lazy in hearing.

 - For you ought to be teachers by this time, but again you have need of someone to teach you the elementary principles of the oracles of God from the beginning.
 And you have become like men having need of milk and not solid food.

-- But solid food is for mature men; the men who through habitual practice *are strenuously training(6)“*are strenuously training” is one word in Greek.
+- But solid food is for mature men; the men who through habitual practice have been strenuously training6“have been strenuously training” is one word in Greek.
 It literally means to train naked or in a loincloth, and was used of athletes who trained themselves for the Olympic games, which were conducted clad thus.
 Figuratively – as it’s used here – it means to constantly train with rigorous effort and practice. their perception for discernment of both good and evil.